Blog

 Bos Angkunh Gamge © Angkor Sangranta Team

-Angkunh is one of the plant species cultivated in Cambodia, mostly in the provinces of Stung Treng and Kratie.
+Angkunh is one of the plant species cultivated in Cambodia, mostly in the provinces of Stung Treng and Kratié.
 It has long huge branches and large fruits.
 Each fruit contains many flat and round seeds about 2 to 3 inches in dimension.
 The seed hardens and smoothes when the fruit ripens, turning dark brown.
-This seed is made to play the Khmer game "Angkunh," known as "Bos Angkunh," which means "Throw the Angkunh."
+This seed is made to play the Khmer game “Angkunh,” known as “Bos Angkunh,” which means “Throw the Angkunh.”

 How To Play Bos Angkunh As A Khmer New Year Game?